ajcvickers/ajcvickers.github.io/_posts/2014-02-15-ef-6-1-creating-indexes-with-indexattribute.md

 }
 [/code]
 <h2>Index conventions</h2>
 The ForeignKeyIndexConvention Code First convention causes indexes to be created for the columns of any foreign key in the model unless these columns already have an index specified using IndexAttribute.
-If you don’t want indexes for your FKs you can remove this convention:
+If you don't want indexes for your FKs you can remove this convention:

 [code language="csharp"]
 protected override void OnModelCreating(DbModelBuilder modelBuilder)